Photograph courtesy of E. Nedeau

 NH State Rank Status: Critically imperiled (global - critically imperiled)

 Distribution: Found only in the Connecticut River watershed (Connecticut River mainstem and the Ashuelot River).
-Click here to see which watersheds the species has been documented.
+See watersheds in which the species has been documented.

 Description: A small wedge-shaped mussel measuring 1-1.5 inches.
 Color varies from yellowish-brown to blackish-brown.
 The inner shell (nacre) is bluish-white.
 The foot is typically pale beige.